Junior Scholars In Conversation

-Deborah A. Sampson (School of Nursing) "Order out of Chaos– U.S. Nurses’ Response to the Halifax, Canada Explosion of 1917."
+Deborah A. Sampson (Nursing) "Order out of Chaos– U.S. Nurses’ Response to the Halifax, Canada Explosion of 1917."

 Charles R. Gallagher, SJ (History), "Terror in the Name of Christ: The First Plot to Attack New York."

-Nancy Allen (School of Nursing) "D-TLC for Diabetes Technology and Lifestyle Counseling."
+Nancy Allen (Nursing) "D-TLC for Diabetes Technology and Lifestyle Counseling."

 Rocio Calvo (Social Work) "The Role of the Welfare State on the Incorporation of Immigrants."

 Sara M. Moorman (Sociology and Institute on Aging) "The Family Caregiver in an Era of High-Cost Health Care: Savior or Scapegoat?"